The conjugacy problem in Out(Fm) when the polynomial restrictions are non-growing: Introduction

 \subsection{Acknowledgments}

 I thank my doctoral supervisor, François Dahmani, for his time, guidance and insight throughout the development of this proof.
+I also thank the reviewer for their remarkably thorough and meticulous report, that was invaluable in greatly improving this paper and correcting mistakes.
 This research was supported in part by the International Centre for Theoretical Sciences (ICTS) for the program - Geometry in Groups (code: ICTS/GiG2024/07).